ahbenn86/ahbenn86/README.md

-### Hi there 👋, Angelo Bennett
+### Hello and welcome! 👋
 #### Design and Development
 ![Design and Development](https://i.ibb.co/N24KbxZ/Github-banner.png)

-My name is Angelo and I am a natural US citizen located in Maryland, USA.
+My name is Angelo and I'm a US citizen located in Maryland.
 I design and implement full-stack development.
 I specialize in MERN stack development.
 (MongoDB, Express, React, Node) I enjoy learning languages and frameworks like React and React Native.
 I also enjoy wireframing, UI, UX, and design in general.

 Skills: REACT / JS / HTML / CSS